HorizenOfficial/nodetracker/README.md

 You will need about 1 zen in the node wallet in a private address.
 Send multiple small amounts (0.2 each).
 The private z-address needs to be created manually if not present (zen-cli z_getnewaddress).
 If already present the balance is checked when the app starts and the address is displayed on the tracker console.

 You will also need a t-address in a wallet (preferrably not on the node) with at least 42 zen so the node will register on the server.
 This is not the address shown on the console (the t-address on the console is used as the node's identity).
+If you need some testnet zen (znt) please ask in the channel and post your t-address (starts zt): someone will send some to you.

 ### Install npm and Node.js
 Login to your secure node.
 This will install NPM and 8.6.0 or above of Node.js (a javascript vm).